Hisaack/Unity_Android_Screen_Recorder/README.md

 +NativeShare for native send or share a video, image or text via social network, sms and email.
 +ShowToast show android toast message
 *Note that: You need to adjust the SCREEN_WIDTH constant in AndroidUtils.cs for best video resolution.
 If SCREEN_WIDTH is too big, your app may crash.
+The plugin only support api 22 and higher